urbanslug/blog/posts/2019-07-15-Creating-the-Initial-Variation-Graph.md

 Using a `hash table` and not a `list` has the following pros:

- - No duplicates
+ - no duplicates
- - Constant-time lookups if we have a `segment` and its `offset`
+ - constant-time lookups if we have a `segment` and its `offset`

 and cons:

- - Lacks ordering despite linear offsets which would come in handy for updates
+ - lacks ordering despite linear offsets which would come in handy for updates

 # Construction
 The general idea is:

- 1. Given a `list` of variation `structures` **sorted** by `offset` and a linear reference (`string`)
+ 1. Given a `list` of variation `structures` **sorted** by `offset` and a linear reference (`string`).
  2. Loop through each variation and insert an alternative segment into the reference at the position specified in the variation.